nacansino/pomodoro/README.md

 ## POMODORO

-This is a Pomodoro timer app using React app.
+This is a Pomodoro timer app made using React app.